gcharters/coffee/README.md

 ```
 The `FROM` statement is building this image using the Open Liberty kernel image (see https://hub.docker.com/_/open-liberty/ for the available images).
 The `ADD` statement unzips our packaged application and server configuration, the `RUN` removes the `bootstrap.properties` file to avoid accidentally using it, and the `EXPOSE` makes the two server ports available outsides the container.

-Let's build the docker images.
+Let's build the docker image.
 In the `coffee/coffee-shop` directory, run:

 ```
 docker build -t masterclass:coffee-shop .